Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: INTRODUCTION

 \section{INTRODUCTION}

 Recent advancements in machine learning (ML) have been pivotal to the progress of autonomous cyber-physical systems (\acps) \cite{Bojarski2016EndTE,7778091}.
 ML-based models, such as neural networks, have enabled scalable solutions for complex tasks in perception, planning, and control.
-Growing reliance on ML-based models introduces significant challenges related to safety \cite{amodei2016concreteproblemsaisafety,seshia-arxiv16}.
+Growing reliance on ML-based models introduces, however, significant challenges related to safety \cite{amodei2016concreteproblemsaisafety,seshia-arxiv16}.
 ML models are inherently brittle; unanticipated changes in the \acps's environment can degrade performance and lead to faulty outcomes that may compromise system safety.
-This brittleness arises from various factors, such as the training algorithms used, the model architecture, and the nature of the training data.
-One common approach to mitigating uncertainty is through the use of ensembles: multiple models whose predictions are combined to produce a more robust output.
-While ensemble methods can improve overall accuracy, they often rely on averaging or voting mechanisms that may miss out or even dilute the actual individual strengths of different controllers, especially when each one performs best in distinct operational contexts.
-As a result, traditional ensemble techniques may reduce variance but fail to exploit contextual specialization among controllers.
+This brittleness can be the consequence of various factors, related to the training algorithms used, the model architecture, and the nature of the training data.
+One common approach to building more robust models is through the use of ensembles: multiple models whose predictions are combined to produce a more robust output.
+While ensemble methods can improve overall accuracy, they often rely on averaging or voting mechanisms that may miss out or even dilute the actual individual strengths of different controllers.
+As a result, traditional ensemble techniques may thus reduce variance but fail to exploit contextual specialization among controllers.

 In this paper, we reframe the problem of building black-box (AI-based) control ensembles as a contextual monitoring problem.
-Rather than blending all controller outputs, a monitor identifies and exploits contextual expertise, i.e., based on the current operational context of the ACPS, such as environmental conditions, it determines which controller is safest to deploy.
-If no controller can be trusted to maintain safety, the monitor, following a Simplex-style strategy, diverts to a fail-safe that guarantees safety at the cost of reduced performance.
+Rather than blending all controller outputs, a runtime monitor identifies and exploits contextual expertise, i.e., based on the current operational context of the ACPS, such as environmental conditions, it determines which controller is safest to deploy.
+If no controller can be trusted to maintain safety, the monitor, following a Simplex-style strategy \cite{simplex,torfah22}, diverts to a fail-safe that guarantees safety, but potentially at the cost of reduced performance.
 We provide a formalization of the problem of learning contextual monitors for control ensembles and present a framework for learning such monitors.
-Starting with a formal specification, defining the safety constraints of an ACPS, our framework enables the learning of contextual monitors that come with formal statistical guarantees on safety.
+Starting with a formal system-level specification defining the safety constraints of an ACPS, our framework enables the learning of contextual runtime monitors that come with formal statistical guarantees on safety.